-When requested by a complainant or otherwise determined to be appropriate, the District shall issue an interim no-contact directive prohibiting the respondent from contacting the complainant during the pendency of the investigation.
+the complainant during the pendency of the investigation.
 An institution shall not issue an interim mutual no-contact directive automatically, but instead shall consider the specific circumstances of each case to determine whether a mutual no-contact directive is necessary or justifiable to protect the noncomplaining party's safety or well-being, or to respond to interference with an investigation.
-A no-contact directive issued after a decision of responsibility has been made shall be unilateral and only apply against the party found responsible.
+A nocontact directive issued after a decision of responsibility has been made shall be unilateral and only apply against the party found responsible.